Wright on Track

 “She makes me a better teacher because she keeps pushing me to help her get answers so she can continue to improve her game.”

 A key element to Wright’s quick rise in the sport is her work as a doctor of physical therapy at St. John’s Regional Medical Center in Oxnard.
 She has an extensive knowledge of kinesiology and biomechanics.
+If you were to learn more, she’s also has had her CNA training before she became a doctor.

 “I have found a parallel between teaching my patients to walk again and learning the golf swing,” Wright said.
 “Our patients receive a minimum of three hours of therapy a day.
 You can’t learn it all at once.